Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

          :language: json

-.. function:: GetRewardStatus(BlockHash) -> ?RewardStatus
+.. function:: GetRewardStatus(blockHash) -> ?RewardStatus

-   Get an overview of the current balance of special accounts.
+   Get an overview of the balance of special accounts in the given block.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
    :returns: The reward status in the given block.
    :rtype: ``RewardStatus`` (see JSON schema below)